Fark0910/Nutriscan_ESP32Cam_Setup/README.md

 ## 🔭 Future Improvements

-- **AI-based Ingredient Classification** – Use machine learning to better detect harmful or disguised ingredients from raw text or labels.
-- **Alternative Product Suggestion** – Enhance backend logic to recommend safer and similar products when a scanned item is unsuitable.
-- **Standalone Robust Device** – Optimize the ESP32-based hardware into a fully self-contained wearable without reliance on external devices.
+-**Non barcode image handling**- If there is no barcode on image(local food products) and only ingredients labels is present then product label is directly captured and fast api server can be improved by introducing separate branch for handling this job(case of no barcode)
-- **Mobile App for Users** – Build an Android/iOS app for users to track history, receive notifications, and manage their dietary profiles more easily.
+- **Mobile App for Users** – Build an Android/iOS app for users to manage their wearable system,set preferences,perform all the jobs of wearable device simulataneously with single app.

 ## ✅ Final Note

-NutriScan is a step toward smarter and more personalized nutrition awareness.
+NutriSentrix is a step toward smarter and more personalized nutrition awareness.
 With continued development, it aims to evolve into a fully independent health companion for everyday use.